mcosovic/FactorGraph.jl/docs/src/man/continuousTreeModel.md

 #### Virtual factor nodes

-The GBP function `continuousTreeModel()` receives arguments by keyword to set the mean and variance of the virtual factor nodes to initiate messages from leaf variable nodes if the corresponding variable node does not have a singly connected factor node.
+The function `continuousTreeModel()` receives arguments by keyword to set the mean and variance of the virtual factor nodes to initiate messages from leaf variable nodes if the corresponding variable node does not have a singly connected factor node.

 ```julia-repl
 gbp = continuousTreeModel(DATA; mean = value, variance = value)